influxdata/docs-v2/content/influxdb/clustered/admin/licensing.md

 Starting one month after your contractual license expiry, the InfluxDB [Querier](/influxdb/clustered/reference/internals/storage-engine/#querier) begins "browning out" requests.
-Brownouts consist of returning `FailedPrecondition` response codes to queries for a portion of every hour.
+Brownouts return `FailedPrecondition` response codes to queries for a portion of every hour.

 | Starts at            | Brownout coverage  |